Private Campground Development Regulations in Alberta

 Alberta Environment

 Alberta Environment has a set of mitigation directives to protect waterways.
 A third-party environmental professional should be hired to complete a pre-disturbance field-based assessment of the potential wetlands on your property.
 They will decide if you are required to avoid, minimize, or replace the wetland(s).
 This assessment can impact your design, setbacks, and profitability of the campground development.
-This assessment will determine if the property can be developed and what changes must be made to comply.
+This assessment will determine if the property can be developed and what changes must be made to comply with regulations.
 This may include changing setbacks and/or reconfiguring the campground design.

 Alberta Transportation

 If the new development will significantly increase the amount of traffic in the area, Alberta Transportation will also be looped into your development.
 Alberta Transportation will determine if the adjacent roads need to be upgraded.
-This could easily add a hefty cost to your budget.
+This could easily add a significant cost to your budget.
 Will this make your project feasible?

 Municipal Land Use Bylaws